-A provision for return of premiums was established in 2020 due to the commitment to UK PMI customers to pass back any exceptional financial benefit experienced by the UK PMI business line ultimately arising as a result of the COVID-19 pandemic.
-At 31 December 2021, the return of premium provision is estimated to be £71,202k (2020: £145,157k) which relates to eligible premiums that have been fully earned.
-The net reduction in the provision reflects £109,998k payment of rebates to eligible customers partly offset by an increase charged to the Profit and Loss Account of £36,043k to reflect the best estimate of exceptional financial benefit at 31 December 2021.
-A further £18,378k of return of premium provision relating to eligible premiums that were earned in 2021 has been charged to the Profit and Loss Account.
-Separate to the return of premium provision, a further £15,659k was paid to risk and profit share customers due to COVID-19 impacts on their contractual payments.
-The return of premium provided for excludes associated IPT.
+A provision for return of premiums was established in 2020 following the commitment to pass back to eligible customers any exceptional financial benefit experienced by the UK PMI business line that ultimately arose as a result of the COVID-19 pandemic.
+At 31 December 2022, the return of premium provision is estimated to be £58,901k (2021: £71,202k).
+The reduction in the provision reflects a decrease in the best estimate of the exceptional financial benefit to be returned to eligible customers due to a higher rebound of claims.
+The provision closed to future accrual of benefit from 31 December 2021.
+The return of premium provided for excludes associated insurance premium tax (IPT).
 The amount paid to customers will be inclusive of IPT which will then be recovered from HMRC by the Company.

-The return of premium provision reflects the best estimate of exceptional financial benefit ultimately arising from COVID-19 during the period 23 March 2020 to 31 December 2021.
-It is calculated by estimating the net reduction in claims costs of £242,440k, and deducting the estimated costs of deferred claims ("rebound") and COVID-19 related claims inflation expected to be incurred of £61,240k and the rebate made in 2021 of £109,998k.
+The provision reflects the best estimate of exceptional financial benefit ultimately arising from COVID-19 during the period 23 March 2020 to 31 December 2021.
+It is calculated by estimating the net reduction in claims costs of £193,319k (2021: £242,440k) and deducting the estimated costs of deferred claims expected to rebound after the reporting date and COVID-19 related claims inflation expected to be incurred of £24,420k (2021: £61,240k) and rebate payments made in 2021 of £109,998k.
 The net reduction in claims cost is calculated as the disruption caused by COVID-19 adjusted to take account of deferred claims that have already rebounded and incremental costs and profit impacts, attributable to COVID-19.

-The key assumption in determining the return of premium provision is the value of deferred claims expected to rebound.
-It is expected that deferred claims will be incurred over 2022 and 2023.
+The key assumption in determining the return of premium provision is the costs of deferred claims expected to rebound and COVID-19 related claims inflation expected to be incurred.
+It is expected that deferred claims will be incurred over 2023.
 The assumed level of deferred claims within the rebate is sensitive to the cost of healthcare and customer behaviour.
-Claims are only provided for when a claims episode has occurred so delays to medical treatments that reduce claims in 2020 and 2021, but are expected to rebound later, are not included in the return of premium and increase profit in 2021 with the expectation that there will be an equivalent reduction in profit when the claims are incurred.
-To calculate the best estimate Return of Premium provision we have selected a deferred claim assumption from the lower end of the range of reasonable estimates.
+The level of uncertainty in estimation of the costs of deferred claims has reduced since 2021.

-The following table shows the impact on the return of premium provision and profit before tax of reasonable variations in the deferred claims assumption:
+The following table shows the impact on the return of premium provision and profit before taxation expense of reasonable variations in the deferred claims assumption: